rotki/rotki/README.md

 npm install --runtime=electron --target=1.7.2
 ```

 Create a new [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to install all the python dependencies.
+If you don't have `mkvirtualenv` then check how to get it depending on your distribution.
+[Here](http://exponential.io/blog/2015/02/10/install-virtualenv-and-virtualenvwrapper-on-ubuntu/) is a guide for Ubuntu and [here]https://wiki.archlinux.org/index.php/Python/Virtual_environment) is one for ArchLinux.

 ```
 mkvirtualenv rotkehlchen